-The groundwater charge is administered by the District and based on the recovery of costs associated with the recharge of groundwater and related costs of the Enterprise.
+The Groundwater Charge is administered by the District and based on the recovery of costs associated with the recharge of groundwater and related costs of the Enterprise.
 This charge is set each year by the Board after a careful deliberative process to determine the appropriate level.
-The majority of the groundwater charge is contributed by the local municipal retail water entities: City of Riverside/Gage Canal, East Valley Water District, City of Redlands and the City of San Bernardino.
+The majority of the groundwater charge is contributed by the local municipal retail water entities.

-In the winter of each year an Engineering Investigation is performed to determine the status of the Groundwater basin and to support the groundwater charge.
-The District accounts for the amount of water pumped for the Bunker Hill Basin, the amount of rain in the year, the level of the Bunker Hill Basin, and the amount of time and money spent replenishing the Bunker Hill Basin.
-Keeping all of these factors in mind, the District comes up with a reasonable groundwater charge based on the acre feet of water pumped for each agency or private entity within the District.
-Semi-annual invoices are prepared based on the reported amount of water pumped by each agency or entity.
+In the winter of each year an Engineering Investigation is performed to determine the status of the groundwater basin and to support the groundwater charge.
+The District accounts for the amount of water pumped for the Bunker Hill basin, the amount of rain in the year, the level of the Bunker Hill basin, and the amount of time and money spent replenishing the Bunker Hill basin.
+The District comes up with a reasonable groundwater charge based on the acre feet of water pumped for each agency or private entity within the District.